Skip to contents

 Details

-Batchtools slurm futures use batchtools cluster functions created by batchtools::makeClusterFunctionsSlurm(), which requires that Slurm commands sbatch, squeue, and scancel are installed on the current machine.
+Batchtools slurm futures use batchtools cluster functions created by makeClusterFunctionsSlurm2(), which are used to interact with the Slurm job scheduler.
+This requires that Slurm commands sbatch, squeue, sacct, and scancel are available on the current machine.

 The default template script templates/slurm.tmpl can be found in: